Tshurpu Scroll: Perspectives on Yongle's motivation for the ceremony

 Art historian Suoland Quije suggests that the ceremony Yongle initiated with the Fifth Karmpa for his deceased parents was not unusual, as these rituals were "well-established" Chinese traditions.
 The ceremony took place a decade after Yongle's parent's, Emperor Hongwu and Empress Ma, had passed.
 Quije suggests that Yongle also aimed to honor his parents and to dispel the controversy of his lineage and claim to throne.
 She asserts that Yongle believed this would establish his own legitimacy as the emperor.
 Art Historian Patricia Berger articulates part of the controversy that Quije outlines in her argument.
 She states that Yongle may have been the son of a consort to Hongwu, rather than of his mother, Empress Ma, who had raised him.
 Quije goes onto reference how Yongle usurped the throne from his nephew, who was the designated successor to the Hongwu Emperor.
-As a result, Quije makes the assertion that by performing a "filial duty" to his parent's, Quije believes that Yongle aimed to "refresh" the memory of his subjects to recall his lineage from his parents in this Mass of Universal Salvation.
+As a result, Quije makes the assertion that by performing a "filial duty" to his parents, Quije believes that Yongle aimed to "refresh" the memory of his subjects to recall his lineage from his parents in this Mass of Universal Salvation.
 These scholars provide two perspectives on the Yongle's motivation to conduct a Mass of Universal Salvation for his deceased parents.